ironsheep/P2-BLDC-Motor-Control/MOTOR_CHOICE.md

 | `PWR_22p2V` 22.2V | +320.0/-320.0 | 480
 | `PWR_24p0V` 24.0V | *tba*

+**NOTE**(3): *With the v3.0.0 release of the driver, the top-end performance is much better.
+The 6.5" motor needs to be studies to see how these number have improved.
+Ad of this v3.0.0 release, this is upcoming work.*

-**NOTE:** This smaller motor is supposed to achieve 4,000 RPM, we are still working on getting to this speed.
+**NOTE**(4): *This smaller motor is supposed to achieve 4,000 RPM, we've managed to get this motor up to 3,645 RPM pretty reliably but only at certain drive voltages.
+Just "why this is" will take time time understand...*

 ---